- Operations Bureau

 SWAT is a specialized support unit that responds to extremely high-risk incidents posing a tremendous threat to officers and/or citizens.
 These types of incidents are so hazardous, complex or unusual they typically exceed the capabilities of first responders or investigative units.
 SWAT is capable of handling acts of terrorism, barricaded suspects, hostage situations, riots, dignitary protection, and high-risk warrant service, as well as the protection of lives and property.
 Selection to the SWAT team is highly competitive and requires each member maintain a high level of physical fitness, firearms proficiency, and tactical skills.
 Included within the SWAT Team is a cell of Crisis Negotiators who receive specialized training in crisis negotiations with barricaded suspects, hostage situations, suicide intervention, and domestic violence intervention.

-The K-9 Team presently has four teams consisting of one handler and one dog each.
-They are all dual-purpose dogs for patrol work and drug detection.
-Specialized breeder/trainers import the K-9 dogs and both handlers and dogs complete extensive training prior to certification.
+The K-9 Team presently has four teams consisting of a handler and a canine.
+Each of the canines are all dual-purpose for patrol work and drug detection.
+Specialized breeder/trainers import the canines and both handlers and canines complete extensive training prior to certification.
 These teams take enforcement action, conduct evidence collection, provide security, provide public education, and assist with crime prevention.
-The canine unit trains their dogs at a variety of locations throughout Kootenai County.
+The canine unit trains at a variety of locations throughout Kootenai County.

 They have received training in: